 Camden District Hospital continued to grow and by 1985 the hospital was providing network services to the greater community of Macarthur.
 In 1990 a Day Unit and Aged Care and Rehabilitation Centre opened.
 The University Medical Clinics of Camden/Campbelltown (UMCCC) were established in 2008 and in 2010 a new eight-bed Karitane Residential Family Care Unit was opened.
-Today Camden Hospital continues to benefit from strong community support from groups such as the United Hospital Auxiliary Camden, Palliative Care Volunteer Network, Rotary Clubs, Cawdor Uniting Church, Camden Show Society and the wider community (NSW Health SW Sydney 2012).
+Camden Hospital benefits from strong community support from groups such as the United Hospital Auxiliary Camden, Palliative Care Volunteer Network, Rotary Clubs, and the wider community (NSW Health SW Sydney 2012).